-Before joining the firm, José served at the ICC International Court of Arbitration where, in addition to Deputy Secretary General, he occupied the positions of Acting Secretary General, Managing Counsel, Counsel and Deputy Counsel.
-During the course of his career at the ICC, he supervised thousands of international arbitration cases and reviewed an equal number of arbitral awards in a wide range of jurisdictions and economic sectors including energy, construction, telecommunications, transportation, banking and finance, information technology and general commerce and trade.
+Before joining the firm, José served as deputy secretary general of the ICC International Court of Arbitration, where he also served as acting secretary general, managing counsel, counsel and deputy counsel.
+During the course of his career, he has supervised thousands of international arbitration cases and reviewed an equal number of arbitral awards in a wide range of jurisdictions and economic sectors, including energy, construction, telecommunications, transportation, banking and finance, information technology and general commerce and trade.

-José also played an important role in key strategic initiatives at the ICC, such as the 2012 and 2017 revisions of the ICC Rules of Arbitration and the drafting of the revised 2017 Rules of ICC as Appointing Authority.
-He was also instrumental in designing and implementing ICC Court’s policies to increase efficiency, transparency and diversity in international arbitration.
-José further assisted in the establishment of the ICC Court case management offices in New York City and Sao Paulo, the ICC Arab Arbitration Group and the opening of an ICC Court representative office in Shanghai.
+José also played an important role in key strategic initiatives at the ICC, such as the 2012 and 2017 revision of the ICC Rules of Arbitration, and the drafting of the revised 2017 Rules of ICC as appointing authority.
+He was also instrumental in designing and implementing the ICC Court’s new policies to increase efficiency, transparency and diversity in international arbitration.
+José assisted in the establishment of the ICC Court case management offices in New York City and Sao Paulo, the ICC Arab Arbitration Group, and the opening of an ICC Court representative office in Shanghai.